Sierra-Alpha/desert/docs/project-report.md

 ### Requirements

-This requirement is similar to the Installation Config but isn't specific to software installation and whats being run on a computer but the users customisations of the softawre run on the computer, in the linux world these are mostly stored in dotfiles (files starting with '.' also know as hidden files).
-So the requirement is to be able to back all of these up and redeploy them with ease on new machines/containers and they shouldn't have any dependencies on the software installed.
-For example there may be a dotfile related to a piece of software, but if that software is not installed the dotfiles would be more like plain text files than config files, as in they would do nothing.
+This requirement is similar to the Installation Config but isn't specific to software installation and whats being run on a computer, but the users customisations of the software running on the computer, in the linux world these are mostly stored in dotfiles (files starting with '.' also know as hidden files).
+So the requirement is to be able to back all of these up and redeploy them with ease on new machines/containers.
+The runtime config shouldn't have any dependencies on the software installed, for example there may be a dotfile related to a piece of software, but if that software is not installed the dotfiles would be more like plain text files than config files, as in they would do nothing.